WalkingMachine/sara_install/README.md

 1.  git. ``` sudo apt-get install git ```

 ## .rosinstall
 Sara_install uses [wstool](https://wiki.ros.org/wstool).
-This piece of software uses a configuration file named [.rosinstall](src/.rosinstall) wich define the list of packages required to install your configuration.
-Depending on our needs, you can edit this file to change your configuration.
+This piece of software uses a configuration file named [.rosinstall](src/.rosinstall) which define the list of packages required to install your configuration.
+Depending on your needs, you can edit this file to change your configuration.

 ## src
 The src directory is the place where all packages are cloned in a catkin workspace.
 Sara_install is no exception to this rule.
 The difference is that the packages within src can be managed by wstool.

 ## Workspace versioning layout
 This workspace is special since it is encapsulated within the sara_install git repo.
-This means that it's configuration is versionnised and you can switch branches to change configuration.
+This means that it's configuration is versionised and you can switch branches to change configuration.
 Though, you need to keep in mind that the [src directory](#src) is purposely ignored by sara_install.
 [See .gitignore](.gitignore).
 This is to let wstool be the main package manager and also to maintain retrocompatibility whith the old manual workflow.
 Each packages within src won't be modified by sara_install.
 They remain their own individual git repositories.

 ![layout](WorkspaceLayout.png)

 For instance, if you have a custom configuration within your src and want to try another one, you can checkout the new configuration branch without changing the content of your src.
 You will need to install this new configuration to update your src.

 ## Main configurations
-The Following branches contains the most supported configurations.
-You can choose one of them to start your work.
+Depending on waht you want installed, you can checkout one of these specific branches for the most supported configurations.:
 1. ```config/sara_kinetic``` for installing the full sara workspace.
-1. ```config/simulation_kinetic``` fr a simulation based configuration.
+1. ```config/simulation_kinetic``` for a simulation based configuration.
 1. ```master``` is the default.
 It barely contains anything.
 Perfect for a minimalistic test.

 ## Main workflow
 ### First installation
 If you want to install every packages with their main branches.
 1. Clone this repo anywhere.
-Optionally, chose the desired branch.``` git clone https://github.com/WalkingMachine/sara_install.git [-b <desired_branch>] ``` See [Main configurations](#main-configurations) for a list of default branches.
+Optionally, choose the desired branch.``` git clone https://github.com/WalkingMachine/sara_install.git [-b <desired_branch>] ``` See [Main configurations](#main-configurations) for a list of default branches.
 1. Source the setup.sh script. ``` source sara_install/script/setup.sh ```
 1. Run the install script ``` INSTALL_SARA``` and pay attention to the screen.
 There might be prompts for passwords and stuff.
 1. Optionnaly, you can add the following line to your ```~/.bashrc```: ``` source <installation path>/sara_install/script/setup.sh ``` Make sure to replace the ```<installation path>``` with the path to sara_install.